 Houston and Hawaii (2003)

-Hawaii also had a major brawl with Cincinnati during the 2002 season, so it’s safe to say that the Warriors were a bit of a feisty bunch over recent years – not what you would expect from a place where so many travel to for laid-back vacations.
+Hawaii also had a major brawl with Cincinnati during the 2002 season.
+Yes, it’s safe to say the Warriors were a feisty bunch during these years.
+Not exactly what one would expect from a place where so many travel to for laid-back vacations.